fnands/fnands.com/blog/2025/first-look-gpu-mojo/index.md

 I learn by doing, so I wanted to try to implement something with relatively simple using the GPU.

-The example idea I chose is to transform an RGB image to grayscale, which is an embarrassingly parallelizable problem without a lot of complexity.
+The example idea I chose is to transform an RGB image to grayscale, which is an embarrassingly parallel problem without a lot of complexity.
 I was halfway through writing this post before I realized that there was already an [example](https://github.com/modular/max/blob/main/examples/gpu_functions/grayscale.mojo) of how to do grayscale conversion in the Mojo repo, but oh well.
 I basically just start with what's in the documentation, but I added another example that I did do myself.